deknapp/sevenwonders/README.md

 Usage:

+To build: cmake . (in root directory)
+To compile: make (in root or src directory)
-./swsim [NUMBER OF PLAYERS] [NUMBER OF GAMES]
+To run: ./swsim [NUMBER OF PLAYERS] [NUMBER OF GAMES]

-Example:

-./swsim 7 10
+Example: ./swsim 7 10